 March 10, 2003

 Incorporated as Orchid Suites, Inc in 2003, our first focus was progressive political parties and labor organizations.
 Our custom software was built to address multi-level, de-centralized organizations that needed collaboration, fundraising and content tools at every level of their network.
-Our distributed infrastructure was eventually in use by 310 interconnected organizations, big and small; representing several million constituents, hundreds of users and millions of annual fundraising.
+Our distributed infrastructure was eventually in use by 310 interconnected organizations, big and small; representing several million constituents, hundreds of

 April 17, 2004